-On downloading the library, you can customize the download so you only get the funcionality you need.
+When downloading the library, you can customize the download so you only get the funcionallity you need.
 You can download the whole library, or maybe you just the core and the list module, or maybe you already had the library and only need a specific module, etc.

 The different predicates and modules available in this interpreter are documented on the Documentation section.
 Even though most of the elements included in this interpreter were implemented following the ISO Prolog Standard, some of them have been modified according to the team judgement.
 Those differences between the way something was implemented and the ISO Prolog Standard are documented as well.